Visual Similarity Attention: Experiments and Results

 \subsection{Weakly supervised one-shot semantic segmentation}

 In the one-shot semantic segmentation task, we are given a test image and a pixel-level semantically labeled support image, and we are to semantically segment the test image.
 Given that we learn similarity predictors, we can use our model to establish correspondences between the test and the support images.
-One aspect that is particularly appealing with our method is explainability, and the resulting similarity attention maps we generate can be used as cues to perform semantic segmentation.
+With the explainability of our method, the resulting similarity attention maps we generate can be used as cues to perform semantic segmentation.
+We use the PASCAL$-5^{i}$ dataset (``Pascal") \cite{shaban2017one} for all experiments, following the same protocol as Shaban \etal \cite{shaban2017one}.
+A visualization of the proposed weakly-supervised one-shot segmentation workflow is shown in Figure \ref{fig:segWorkflow}.